 If you anticipate taking out student loans, make sure you use a student loan calculator to understand better how the balance, interest rate, and term of loan affects the payments you’ll have to make on the loans.

 If you lose your job or come down with a severe illness, how would you pay your everyday expenses without getting a paycheck?

-While your loved ones might be more than willing to help, none of the options above are proactive ways to protect yourself from financial disaster.
+While your loved ones might be more than willing to help, none of the options above are proactive ways to cover your emergency budget and protect yourself from financial disaster.